nzkksdemo/wtecc-CICD_PracticeCode/labs/01_base_pipeline/README.md

 - Step 7: Create a checkout Task
     After adding the new task below the first one, use below command kubectl apply -f tasks.yaml

+- Step 8: Create the cd-pipeline Pipeline
+    After adding the new pipeline in the pipeline.yaml, use below command kubectl apply -f pipeline.yaml